8 Introduction to Python and Pandas

 Text(0.5, 1.0, ‘Wine purchases and Fruit purchases, on log scale’)

-Plotnine is the Python clone of ggplot2, which is very powerful and is great if you are already familiar with the ggplot2 syntax!
+Plotnine is the Python clone of ggplot2, which is very powerful and is great if we are already familiar with the ggplot2 syntax!

 from plotnine import *